OptimalBits/bull/REFERENCE.md

 If, however, the callback signature does not contain the `done` argument, a promise must be returned to signal job completion.
 If the promise is rejected, the error will be passed as a second argument to the "failed" event.
 If it is resolved, its value will be the "completed" event's second argument.

+You can specify a `concurrency` argument.
+Bull will then call your handler in parallel respecting this maximum value.

 A process function can also be declared as a separate process.
 This will make a better use of the available CPU cores and run the jobs in parallel.
 This is a perfect way to run blocking code.
 Just specify an absolute path to a processor module. i.e. a file exporting the process function like this: